What Does Exodus 17:6 Mean?

 John 7:37-38

-Jesus declares He is the source of living water, fulfilling the symbol of the struck rock.
+Jesus declares that whoever believes in Him will have rivers of living water, fulfilling the symbol of water from the rock.